generalMG/Medical-Dataset-Deep-Learning-Quantization-Data-Analysis/README.md

 # A Case Study of Quantizing Convolutional Neural Networks for Fast Disease Diagnosis on Portable Medical Devices
 The current repository discusses a reseach paper published on MDPI Sensors (DOI: https://doi.org/10.3390/s22010219) and provides coding part regarding the project.

+There are different types of CNN models that can be found in [models](models) directory.
+The training and testing are done in PyTorch Framework.

 1. A file [models_training.py](models_training.py) is a python code for CNN model training with VGG16, GoogleNet, Resnet architectures.
 In order to train the model using a particular architecture type, type in terminal:

 ```bash